cemanuel/hand_hygiene/README.md

 # Overview
-Please see the document '' for an overview of the project.
+Please see the document 'cortes_emanuel_sample_research_writeup.pdf' for an overview of the project.